machinalis/django-i18n-helper/README.txt

 by wrapping translated content with custom HTML and CSS.
 Therefore and most important, helps you to visualize untraslated strings too.

-This is particularly useful when internationalization is being added to a project.

 How does it works
 -----------------